poojith06/non-ideal-sampling-reconstruction/README.md

 ### Non-Ideal Sampling Scenario: Sampling-Time Jitter

-In this scenario, the (n)-th sample is not taken exactly at time ( nTs ), but at a perturbed time instant due to sampling-time jitter.
+In this scenario, the n-th sample is not taken exactly at time ( nTs ), but at a perturbed time instant due to sampling-time jitter.
 The observed samples are:

 x_hat[n] = x(n·Ts + k_n·Δ)